 He ended the night needing only 50% of bound delegates.

-If he carries New Jersey on June second, which he should easily, if he were to get Indiana, he'd only then need 38% of the delegates in the other eight states.
+If he carries New Jersey on June 2nd, which he should easily, if he were to get Indiana, he'd only then need 38% of the delegates in the other eight states.

-Although some of them are winner take all.
+Although some of them are winner-take-all.

-You know, uh it it just has worked out in equally in everybody's favor as far as I'm concerned.
+And for all of Trump's attacks on the system, heading into last night, he had won, you know, it just has worked out equally in everybody's favor as far as I'm concerned.

 Just to say that.

-He gave a a foreign policy speech, which we'll examine later in the program today, with a teleprompter.
+He gave a foreign policy speech, which we'll examine later in the program today, with a teleprompter.

 It was a pretty powerful speech.